THE OLD TESTAMENT HOUSE OF THE LORD: ELEVEN (EXCERPT OF THE TABERNACLE OF THE CONGREGATION)

 Ascribed righteousness is a legal state before God.
 Actual righteousness of personality and behavior is the Kingdom of God.

-The cherubim wrought in the Veil reveal that at the third level we become increasingly conscious of the spirit realm.
-Paul referred to the "elect angels."
-As we draw closer to the Throne of God we become aware of the large congregation of creatures now assembled to see the Lord's salvation.
-Truly, we have come to "an innumerable company of angels," as the writer of Hebrews informs us (Hebrews 12:22).
+The cherubim prepared in the Veil reveal that at the third level we become increasingly conscious of the spirit realm.
+Paul referred to the “elect angels.”
+As we draw closer to the Throne of God we become aware of the large congregation of creatures now assembled to see the Lord’s salvation.
+Truly, we have come to “an innumerable company of angels,” as the writer of Hebrews informs us (Hebrews 12:22).